pytorch/pytorch.github.io/_posts/2024-07-10-develop-android-applications.md

 Explore this Learning Path if you want to learn how to leverage the power of LLMs on your Android phone, and gain expertise in tools for on-device machine learning.

-Dig into the excitement of building Android chat apps and understand more about how they work.
+Dig into the excitement of building Android chat apps and understand more about how they work on the [Arm Developer Hub]([url](https://learn.arm.com/learning-paths/smartphones-and-mobile/build-llama3-chat-android-app-using-executorch-and-xnnpack/?utm_source=twitter&utm_medium=social-organic&utm_content=landingpage&utm_campaign=mk24_developer_na)).